-Periconceptional folate is associated with a

-Corresponding Author: - Dr. Tarangini Gajjala Email: drpebyreddy@gmail.com reduced risk of autism spectrum disorders in the general population [1, 2].
-However, no prior studies have investigated whether periconceptional folate supplementation can mitigate the risk of autistic behaviors after AED exposure.
+Periconceptional folate is associated with a reduced risk of autism spectrum disorders in the general population.
+[1-2] However, no prior studies have investigated whether periconceptional folate supplementation can mitigate the risk of autistic behaviors after AED exposure.
 Folate supplementation and folate levels during pregnancy are associated with the risk of autistic traits owing to fetal AED exposure.
 They used a prospective, population-based cohort and biobank study assessing autistic traits through parental reports with the Modified Checklist for Autism in Toddlers at 18 months of age.
 All pregnant women should take at least 400 micrograms (mcg) Trusted Source of folic acid daily.
 Many pre-natal vitamins contain 600 mcg of folic acid.

-To become metabolically active, folic acid must first be converted into dihydrofolate(DHF) and tetrahydrofolate (THF) through enzymatic function, a process catalyzed by the enzyme DHF reductase (DHFR).
-Thereafter THF can be converted to the biologically active L- methylfolate by the enzyme methylenetetrahydrofolate reductase (MTHFR).
+To become metabolically active, folic acid must first be converted into dihydrofolate(DHF) tetrahydrofolate (THF) through enzymatic function, a process catalyzed by the enzyme DHF reductase (DHFR).
+Thereafter, THF can be converted to the biologically active L- methylfolate by the enzyme methylenetetrahydrofolate reductase (MTHFR).

 This conversion is necessary to provide L-methylfolate for the one-carbon transfer reactions (methyl donations) needed for purine/pyrimidine synthesis during DNA and RNA assembly, for DNA methylation, and to regulate homocysteine metabolism.
-MTHFR is the critical enzyme for almost all biological process that involves the metabolism of folate and methionine.
+MTHFR is the critical enzyme for almost all biological process that in volve the metabolism of folate and methionine.